-What: Lookout showcasing a breathtaking and historic valley
+What: Overlook showcasing a breathtaking and historic valley

-This fertile valley is about 1.6 kilometres across and over eight kilometres deep, and surrounded by cliffs up to 610 metres high.
-Waipio Valley was once the home of thousands of Native Hawaiians.
+This fertile valley is about one mile across and over five-miles deep, and surrounded by cliffs up to 2000-feet high.
+Waipiʻo Valley was once the home of thousands of Native Hawaiians.
 Today, there are less than 100 residents living amongst the waterfalls, taro fields and rivers permeating the valley.
-The Big Island's tallest waterfall, Hiilawe Falls cascades down 400 metres at the back of Waipio.

 You can view the valley from the coastal Waipiʻo Valley Overlook at the end of the Hāmākua Heritage Corridor drive, The County of Hawaiʻi issued an Emergency Rule announcing the closure of Waipiʻo Valley Road to visitors as a precautionary safety measure and to further assess and mitigate the road’s conditions, effective Friday, February 25, 2022.
 Click here for more details on the closure.